 “Instead, we have an inhumane facility where children are often locked up alone, where self-harm is rife, where educational opportunities are limited.
 How can we expect children to heal and thrive under such conditions?

 “The majority of children locked up in Don Dale are on remand, so they have not been found guilty of any crime.
 Yet they are treated as criminals.

 “While there are more children than ever being locked up in the Northern Territory, there continue to be reports of an escalation in youth crime.

 “It’s clear the youth justice system in the Northern Territory is broken, it is not serving the best interests of the community and it is certainly not serving the best interests of children.

-“The Northern Territory Government must close Don Dale now, reinvest funding into alternatives to detention for young people and work with the local community and organisations to deliver services to children and families that close the pathways to youth detention.”
+“The Northern Territory Government must close Don Dale now, reinvest funding into alternatives to detention for young people and work with the local community and organizations to deliver services to children and families that close the pathways to youth detention.”